-Cases including a child who is the subject of a custody dispute, who is customarily adopted, who by law of the child's home country cannot be removed or in respect of whom the consent of a parent or other person who can lawfully determine where the child lives cannot be obtained s.
-33(a)(iii), s.
-47E(d)
+Cases including a child who is the subject of a custody dispute, who is customarily adopted, who by law of the child's home country cannot be removed or in respect of whom the consent of a parent or other person who can lawfully determine where the child lives cannot be obtained

-- Cases including a person who is under investigation by the department in relation to an immigration matter - Cases including a person who is likely to be prevented from travelling to Australia due to inability to obtain an exit permit,5 ill health, family responsibilities, military service, imprisonment or any other - Cases including a person with active treatment-resistant tuberculosis or in need of an organ transplant or with any condition whose treatment would prejudice Australians' access to health care in the opinion of a medical officer of the Commonwealth - Cases including a person who is or has been involved in fraud, criminal activity, war crimes or crimes against humanity - Cases including a person who is awaiting a decision on another Australian visa application and whose health, character or national security assessment is protracted - Cases including a person who was refused an Australian visa or whose Australian visa was cancelled because they failed the character or national security requirement - Cases including persons who have a right of residence, whether permanent or temporary, in a country other than their home country - Cases including a person who arrived in Australia as an illegal maritime arrival on or after 13 August 2012 - The intended assurer is ineligible (for example, a low-income earner) and there is no alternative
+- Cases including a person who is under investigation by the department in relation to an . immigration matter - Cases including a person who is likely to be prevented from travelling to Australia due to inability • to obtain an exit permit,5 ill health, family responsibilities, military service, imprisonment or any other reason - Cases including a person with active treatment-resistant tuberculosis or in need of an organ . transplant or with any condition whose treatment would prejudice Australians' access to health care in the opinion of a medical officer of the Commonwealth - Cases including a person who is or has been involved in fraud, criminal activity, war crimes or crimes against humanity - Cases including a person who is awaiting a decision on another Australian visa application and • whose health, character or national security assessment is protracted - Cases including a person who was refused an Australian visa or whose Australian visa was cancelled • because they failed the character or national security requirement - Cases including persons who have a right of residence, whether permanent or temporary, in a . country other than their home country - Cases including a person who arrived in Australia as an illegal maritime arrival on or after • 13 August 2012 - The intended assurer is ineligible (for example, a low-income earner) and there is no alternative assurer.

-Pricing structure and services

-Refer Subclause 5.3 APO must ensure parties understand financial costs, supporting roles and visa processing timeframes in respect to financial costs, supporting roles and visa processing timeframes.
+Pricing structure and services Refer Subclause 5.3 APO must ensure parties understand financial costs, supporting roles and visa processing timeframes This subclause is intended to ensure all parties are fully informed of the arrangements they are entering inte in respect to financial costs, supporting roles and visa processing timeframes. by Department of the E -